not-brajesh/video-threat-detection/README.md

 * **Phase 1 completion:** 18 December 2025
 * **Time taken:** ~3 days

-Phase 1 ka kaam assignment milne ke sirf **3 din ke andar** complete kiya gaya.
+Phase 1 work was completed within the first three days after assignment allocation.

 ---

 ## 📌 Project Overview

-Is project ka goal ek **AI-powered video threat detection pipeline** banana hai jo:
+The goal of this project is to build an **AI-powered video threat detection pipeline** that is capable of:

-* Video ko frames me convert kare
+* Converting video input into individual frames
-* Har frame par detection run kare
+* Running detection logic on each frame
-* Structured JSON output generate kare
+* Generating structured JSON outputs
-* Aage chal ke Vision-Language Models ke sath scale ho sake
+* Scaling later using Vision-Language Models (VLMs)

-Phase 1 me focus **foundation strong karne** par tha — environment, pipeline, structure, aur output format.
+The focus of **Phase 1** was to build a **strong foundation** — including environment setup, pipeline structure, modular code design, and a reliable output format.

 ---